serenashah/ISS-Tracking/README.md

 It is important to note that if query information about an epoch, country, region, or city that is not listed in the list routes, the application will return a ```TypeError```; be sure to check the list of valid epochs, countries, regions, and cities before query specific times/places.
 #### Interpreting results
 All urls ending in a non-customizable/non-specific route will return lists of epochs, countries, regions, or cities with further data in the file.
 All urls ending in a customizable/specific route will return more abundant data on the specific queried item.

-The functions which use positional data return information about the epochs including velocity and position.
+The functions which use positional data return information about the epochs, with position coordinates denoted by "X", "Y", and "Z" in km and velocity components denoted by "X_DOT", "Y_DOT" and "Z_DOT" in km/s.

 The functions which use sighting data return information about various sighting instances such as location, date and time of sighting, duration, maximum elevation of the ISS.

 #### Test Suite
 The test suite, ```test_iss_app.py``` has various tests which verify the performance of the functions in the application using ```pytest```.
 Because the tests are unit tests rather than functional tests, running the test will not output a test pass or failure.
 However, you can run the test suite with: